slowernews/hamster-system/README.md

         Note with all references regarding a particular subproject:
         Example: @house in lisbon.building permit

+- use notes to keep your collections of bookmarks for easy access and share:

+		Example: #resources@frontend.javascript
 ---
 <sup>Notes:</sup><br>
 <sup>1 - Without understanding GTD, this system will not make much sense.</sup><br>